Please visit: www.diabetes.co.uk/diabetes-and-life.html

 Diabetes and Obesity

-please see: www.diabetes.co.uk/diabetes-and-obesity.html
+please visit: www.diabetes.co.uk/diabetes-and-obesity.html

 The number of obese people in the UK is forecast to rise by 73% over the next 2 decades